Chief factors in Polish groups

 \begin{proof} As the proofs are similar, we prove $(2)$.
 Set $P:=G^{(U_i)}$ and let $G_i\normal P$ be the copy of $G$ supported at $i\in I$.
 Define additionally $B: = \langle \FSym(I), A^{<I} \rangle\leq \Aut(P)$.
 Since $A$ is countable, the group $B$ is also countable.

-It is obvious that $P$ is a Polish group, so we argue that $P$ is also $B$-simple.
+We see that $P$ has a Polish open subgroup of countable index, namely $\prod_{i \in I}U_i$; thus $P$ is a Polish group.
+We now argue that $P$ is $B$-simple.
 Suppose that $K$ is a non-trivial normal $B$-invariant subgroup of $P$; the subgroup $K$ is not central since $G$ has trivial center.
 There exists $i \in I$ such that $K$ does not centralize $G_i$, and thus, since $G_i$ and $K$ normalize each other and $G_i$ is non-abelian, $K$ must intersect $G_i$ non-trivially.
 That $G_i$ is $A$-simple ensures $K$ contains a dense subgroup of $G_i$.
 Since $B$ acts transitively on the factors $G_i$, we deduce that $K$ contains a dense subgroup of $G_i$ for all $i \in I$, hence $K$ is dense in $P$.
 This demonstrates that $P$ has no proper non-trivial closed normal $B$-invariant subgroup. \end{proof}